wongjiahau/Pineapple/docs/features/BasicFunctions.md

 |Trifunc|Function that only 3 parameters.|
 |Polyfunc|Function that 4 or more parameters.|

-## Notes
-Before you continue reading, you should know the following rules:
+!!! info "Note"
     - Function name are always started with a dot.
 There are no exceptions.

         - For example: `.show`

         - Not only that, `.` is also a valid function name!

     - You cannot separate the parameters using comma.

     - Every function definition must start with a `def` keyword.

     - By convention, parameters names are usually `this`, `that` or `the`.

 <hr>
 ## Nullifunc (0 parameter)